flyingtoaster0/PiZeroWLightSwitch/README.md

 ## Quick Documentation

-### Main Loop

-This project is primarily powered by a PyGame loop (`MainLoop`) that handles menus, input, and rendering.

 ### Menus
 A simple menu system is included.
 The `Menu` class contains methods for handling displaying lines of text on the screen, as well as handling input.